atrium — Docs

 • Ultra-compact — the tightest rows, fitting the most agents on screen.

-• Cmd+B — toggle the left sidebar collapsed state, regardless of which mode is mounted there.
+• Cmd+B — toggle the left sidebar.

-• Cmd+Shift+A — toggle the right sidebar collapsed state.
+• Cmd+Shift+A — toggle the right sidebar.

-• Cmd+Shift+ — toggle zen mode, which hides all chrome and shows only the mosaic.
+• ` Cmd+Shift+ `` — zen mode: all chrome hidden, only the mosaic.

 Tab layout diagrams